AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/yaml-built-in.md

 ---
 template: main.html
+title: YAML built-in template functionality
+description: YAML has built-in methods to cut the visual clutter in large YAML files.
+It does that by the use of Anchors, Aliases, Overrides and Extensions.
+tags:
+  - Templates
+  - YAML
 ---
 <!-- GT/GL -->

+#YAML built-in templating

 ##:sak-sak-logo: Basics
 YAML has built-in methods to cut the visual clutter in large YAML files.